czhang0673/vit-art-classifier/README.md

 ![Misclassified Examples](misclassified_analysis.jpg)

-For instance, an impressionist still life of fish was misclassified as cubism.
+For instance, an Impressionist still life of fish was misclassified as Cubism.
 This is likely due to the sharp angles of the table and the heavy, visible brushstrokes that the Vision Transformer interpreted as geometric fragmentation rather than soft impressionist light.